+- Be equipped.
 This is why we have pastors and teachers.
 They help us understand and apply the instructions given in God’s Word.

+- Be angry without sinning.
 While we can appreciate that anger isn’t forbidden, it’s important to realize that we cannot let it linger whether justified or not.

+- Monitor what you say.
 Avoid saying anything unhealthy and destructive.
 Instead, words should edify and build up.

-Most importantly, you can find all of these habits exemplified in the life of Jesus during his 3-year ministry as well as implied in his life before then (Luke 2:52).
+Most importantly, you can find all of these habits exemplified in the life of Jesus during his three-year ministry as well as implied in his life before then (Luke 2:52).
 Pick any Gospel and read about Jesus’ life on earth, and you’re sure to spot these habits carried out in perfection.

 Jesus was certainly meek and mild.
 He balanced love and truth with courage.
 He was also proactive and commanded respect while also being humble and loving.
-His example shows us how to be assertive without becoming self-focused and over-aggressive.
+His example shows us how to be assertive without becoming self-focused and overly-aggressive.

-As we seek to become more Christ-like, a lifelong endeavor to be sure, we can place our confidence in his desire to help us.
+As we seek to become more Christlike, a lifelong endeavor to be sure, we can place our confidence in his desire to help us.
 Not only can we get this help in the pages of Scripture, but we have supernatural help us as well.